TonyDev92/TonyDev92/README.md

         web: development,
         web: applications
         },
-    personal profile : [' Developer with great analytical and problem-solving capacity, skilled in management of time and resources, with great leadership qualities and teamwork ']
+    personalProfile : [' Developer with great analytical and problem-solving capacity, skilled in management of time and resources, with great leadership qualities and teamwork ']
 }